-Hypertext Transfer Protocol (HTTP) transmits content in plaintext and does not encrypt data in any form.
-As an extension of HTTP, HTTPS is an HTTP channel designed to enhance security.
-Secure Sockets Layer (SSL) or Transport Layer Security (TLS) is used as a sublayer under the regular HTTP application to authenticate users and encrypt data.
-HTTPS is widely used to protect sensitive user data for services such as payment transactions.
+Hypertext Transfer Protocol (HTTP) transmits data in plaintext and does not encrypt data in any form.
+As an extension of HTTP, HTTPS is an HTTP channel designed to ensure data security.
+In HTTPS, the communication protocol is encrypted by using Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
+HTTPS supports authenticated and encrypted connections.
+Therefore, it is widely used to transmit sensitive data, such as transactions, over the Internet.

-According to a report released by Electronic Frontier Foundation (EFF) in 2017, more than 50% of web traffic worldwide is transmitted over HTTPS.
+A report released by Electronic Frontier Foundation (EFF) in 2017 shows that more than 50% of web traffic worldwide is transmitted over HTTPS.

-After you enable HTTPS in the Alibaba Cloud DCDN console, the requests from clients to Alibaba Cloud DCDN are encrypted over HTTPS.
+After you enable HTTPS in the DCDN console, the requests from clients to DCDN nodes are encrypted over HTTPS.
 A DCDN node retrieves the requested resources from the origin and then returns them to the client based on the origin configuration.
 We recommend that you enable HTTPS on the origin to implement end-to-end HTTPS encryption.

 - The client sends a request over HTTPS.

-- The server prepares a public key and a private key in advance.
+- The server has the public and private keys prepared.

-Note You can prepare the keys on your own or request them from a professional organization.
-You can also request a free HTTPS certificate in the Alibaba Cloud CDN console.
+Note You can bring your own public or private keys, apply for them from a professional organization, or apply for a free SSL certificate in the Alibaba Cloud CDN console.